na-na-hi/renget/archive/pmdg_questions.md

 ##Question archive (questions used in previous threads)
 Newer questions are at the top of the list

+>Ghosts can phase through solid matter, but when they do so, can they bring items or other Pokemon along with them?
+>What's your favorite accessory design among the list and why? (https://bulbapedia.bulbagarden.net/wiki/Scarf_(Mystery_Dungeon))
+>Are legendaries worshipped like gods?
+>Your partner has been revealed to be a wanted outlaw, would you still stand by their side?
+Why?

 >If you became a Pokemon and could use moves, would you go full anime and do poses and call out your attack names, or be more subtle and "normal" about it?
 >If your partner ends up being your least favorite Pokemon, how would you deal in that situation?